 Adopt An Animal

-Are you interested in adopting a Defensa animal?
-Please view all the animals below and contact the rescuer/foster listed directly.
+Are you interested in adopting a Defensa dog or cat?
+Please view all the animals below and contact the rescuer/foster listed in each animal.
 Should you encounter any problems reaching the rescuer/foster please let us know – we are here to help but the adoption process is between rescuer/foster and you the adopter.

-Our Animals are “Free to Great Homes” and we can pay for their travel too, But before we adopt out an animal you will need to be approved by the individual rescuer/foster of the animal you are interested in.
+Our Animals are “Free to Great Homes”.
+But before we adopt out an animal you will need to be approved by the individual rescuer/foster of the animal you are interested in.
 Please scroll down, past our animals for adoption, to the very bottom of this page, for more detailed information on our adoption process and what questions you need to answer to adopt one of our street rescued animals.
 NOTE: If you don’t see the animal for you below please consider contacting Villa Michelle (click here) they are a large rescue shelter but they do put animals down when they can not find a home – so you will be saving a life by adopting from Villa Michelle in Mayaguez.
 Also consider contacting from Santuario San Sebastián Martir or ARF of Rincon.

 Some animals have more photos that you won’t see until you start the photo slide show by clicking their main photo and starting the pop-up slide show